The Best Deal Flow Comes From Your Network

 While the noisiness of LinkedIn can be tricky to navigate, it certainly can be a solid relationship-building tool when used well.

-⭐️Good examples: Jordan Sellick (DebtMaven)
+⭐️Good example: Jordan Sellick (DebtMaven)

 Relationships blend across personal and professional lines more than ever in today’s world – and so it’s quite common to have predominantly professional connections now as Facebook friends.
 While not all of your professional relationships will be open to connecting here (and you might not be excited about the prospect), you’ll often see a different, more personal side of your connections on Facebook than you would in other areas.